 Sabre Corporation 2021 Omnibus Incentive Compensation Plan.
 The 2021 Omnibus Plan serves as a successor to the 2019 Omnibus Plan and provides for the issuance of stock options, restricted shares, restricted stock units ("RSUs") performance-based RSU awards ("PSUs"), cash incentive compensation and other stock-based awards.
+All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2021 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2023 Omnibus Plan.
+Therefore, as of December 31, 2023, no shares remained available for future grants under the 2019 Omnibus Plan.

 Sabre Corporation 2019 Omnibus Incentive Compensation Plan.
 The 2019 Omnibus Plan serves as a successor to the 2016 Omnibus Plan provides for the issuance of stock options, restricted shares, restricted stock units ("RSUs") performance-based RSU awards ("PSUs"), cash incentive compensation and other stock-based awards.
-All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2019 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2021 Omnibus Plan.
-Therefore, as of December 31, 2022, no shares remained available for future grants under the 2019 Omnibus Plan.
+All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2019 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2021 Omnibus Plan and then to the 2023 Omnibus Plan.
+Therefore, as of December 31, 2023, no shares remained available for future grants under the 2019 Omnibus Plan.

 Sabre Corporation 2019 Director Plan.
 The plan provides for the issuance of RSUs, DSUs, and stock options to non-employee Directors.
 All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2019 Director Plan that were forfeited or otherwise expire unexercised or without the issuance of shares of Sabre Corporation common stock, have been transferred to the 2022 Director Plan.
-Therefore, as of December 31, 2022, no shares remained available for future grants under the 2019 Director Plan.
+Therefore, as of December 31, 2023, no shares remained available for future grants under the 2019 Director Plan.

 Sabre Corporation 2016 Omnibus Incentive Compensation Plan.
 The 2016 Omnibus Plan serves as a successor to the 2014 Omnibus Plan and provides for the issuance of stock options, restricted shares, RSUs, PSUs, cash incentive compensation and other stock-based awards.
-All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2016 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2019 Omnibus Plan.
-Therefore, as of December 31, 2022, no shares remained available for future grants under the 2016 Omnibus Plan.
+All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2016 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2019 Omnibus Plan, then to the 2021 Omnibus Plan and then to the 2023 Omnibus Plan.
+Therefore, as of December 31, 2023, no shares remained available for future grants under the 2016 Omnibus Plan.

 Sabre Corporation 2014 Omnibus Incentive Compensation Plan.
 The 2014 Omnibus Plan serves as successor to the Sovereign MEIP and Sovereign 2012 MEIP and provides for the issuance of stock options, restricted shares, RSUs, PSUs, cash incentive compensation and other stock-based awards.
-All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2014 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2016 Omnibus Plan and then to the 2019 Omnibus Plan.
-Therefore, as of December 31, 2022, no shares remained available for future grants under the 2014 Omnibus Plan.
+All shares available for future grants, along with shares that were covered by prior awards of stock options granted under the 2014 Omnibus Plan that were forfeited or otherwise expire unexercised or without issuance of Sabre Corporation common stock, have been transferred to the 2016 Omnibus Plan, then to the 2021 Omnibus Plan and then to the 2023 Omnibus Plan.
+Therefore, as of December 31, 2023, no shares remained available for future grants under the 2014 Omnibus Plan.